 Top things to do in North Macedonia

 Skopje is not big and one day is enough to visit the old town and the city center.
-If you have more days you can do a one day trip to Pristina, the capital of Kosovo, by bus.
-You can book the tour here.
+If you have more days you can do a one-day trip to Pristina, the capital of Kosovo, by bus.

 Ohrid is only about 3 hours drive from Skopje and I strongly suggest you include it in your itinerary.
 After all, a trip to North Macedonia is not complete if you don’t visit Ohrid.